Skreen5hot/concretize/PHASE_0_CI_STATUS.md

 ## Recommended Actions

 ### ✅ Completed Actions
-1. ✅ PWA CI workflow is ready
+1. ✅ PWA CI workflow is ready (with deployment to GitHub Pages)
 2. ✅ PWA tests pass locally (76/76)
 3. ✅ Removed failing gitDataPOC tests from legacy CI
-4. ✅ Both CI workflows should now pass
+4. ✅ Removed gitDataPOC deployment from ci.yml (was trying to copy non-existent directory)
+5. ✅ Consolidated deployment to pwa-ci.yml only (no deployment conflicts)

 ### Ready for Next Push
-- PWA CI will run automatically on changes to `pwa/**`
+- PWA CI will run automatically on changes to `pwa/**` and deploy to GitHub Pages
-- Legacy CI will run framework unit tests (no longer has gitDataPOC failures)
+- Legacy CI will run framework unit tests only (no deployment)
-- All tests passing locally and in CI
+- All tests passing locally, both workflows ready for CI

 ---